mikhaildvortsov/Ad-Lab/VERCEL_DEPLOYMENT.md

 3. Adding system prompts or conversation context
 4. Implementing different AI providers

-The chat interface is fully functional and ready for production use with Gemini 1.5 Flash.
+The chat interface is fully functional and ready for production use with ChatGPT 4o.